Academic & Administrative Policies

 Leave of Absence

 Students seeking leave of absence should obtain assistance with proper notifications from Student Affairs.
 A student in good academic standing may request a leave of absence due to a medical or serious personal problem.
 Requests for leave of absence must be submitted in writing.
 Leave cannot be granted for reasons of poor academic standing.
-Requests for leave of absence submitted by a student on academic probation shall be considered on a case-by-case basis.
-A request for leave of absence due to medical reasons must be accompanied by documentation from a physician or licensed professional describing the nature of the disability and the estimated length of time for recovery.
+Requests for leave of absence submitted by a student not in good standing shall be considered on a case-by-case basis.
+Requests for leave of absence due to medical reasons must be accompanied by documentation from a physician or licensed professional describing the nature of the disability and the estimated length of time for recovery.
 A request for leave of absence due to personal reasons may also require substantiating documentation.
-For more information on attendance policies, visit the policy website at www.hsc.unt.edu/policies/policieslist.cfm.

 Re-admission After Leave of Absence

 Prior to re-enrollment, the student must submit a written request for re-admission to the Chair of PA Studies.
 The request for re-admission must be accompanied by documentation (such as a letter from a physician) substantiating the student’s ability to participate fully in the academic program upon their return.
 The student may also be required to provide documentation reaffirming their compliance with the Health and Technical Standards of the program.
 Leave of absence cannot be approved for more than one calendar year.